Nashville Live Music Venues: Where to See Shows in Music City

 Schermerhorn Symphony Center

-Named in honor of the late music director and conductor of the Nashville Symphony, the 21st century neo-classical structure opened in September 2006.
+Named in honor of the late music director and conductor of Nashville Symphony, the 21st century neo-classical structure opened in September 2006.
 It is home to an 83-member symphony ensemble, which performs 150 concerts a year and gains considerable mention from commissioning and recording projects with Nashville-based musician-artists.

 While an array of popular roots, Americana and country artists — such as Vince Gill, Alison Krauss and Alan Jackson — have played Station Inn, it is best known as the home of bluegrass music in Nashville.
-This spot serves as a hallowed shrine where genre legends Bill Monroe and Ralph Stanley once stirred audiences.
+This spot serves as a hallowed shrine where legends Bill Monroe and Ralph Stanley once stirred audiences.

 It’s small and intimate.
 However, Station Inn can lay claim to its world-famous moniker.
 The club, presenting both new and established artists, is the place to go to hear the finest bluegrass offers.

 For its grand opening in 1994, a herd of cattle stampeded through Nashville to the front doors of Wildhorse Saloon.
-In a town of big stars and big moves, none beat that for public relations hutzpah.
+In a town of big stars and big moves, none beat that for public relations.
 Since then, more than 1.5 million music lovers annually come to catch the hottest in live country entertainment.
 During shows, attendees learn new dance steps, and dine on Wildhorse’s signature fried pickles and hot chicken.

 It all takes place inside a three-story, family-friendly music and dance parlor in the heart of downtown Nashville.
 The likes of Darius Rucker, Lady Antebellum and Rascal Flatts have played the Wildhorse, which also offers the stage to up-and-comers.